yngong/vida/README.md

   * Description: CSV file with Nextclade-assigned clades, sequence IDs, and quality metrics.

 * Additional file needed for running CatTrees app
-  * Location: list of reassortment strain
+  * A list of reassortment strain
   * Description: one column file with reassortment strains.
 Please make sure "strain" as the header line.

 ---